imsdu/hands-on-kafka/hands-on-java/README.md

 - Add new lines to input file

 ### Stateless transformations
-- Create a topic with [key, value] =>  [ID COMMIT,CONTRIBUTOR]
+- CommitContributor: Create a topic with [key, value] =>  [ID COMMIT,CONTRIBUTOR]
-- Create a topics related about a fix and another for the others [ID COMMIT,COMMENT]
+- FixStreams / CommitComment: Create a topics related about a fix and another for the others [ID COMMIT,COMMENT]
-- Create a topic with [key, value] =  [ID CONTRIBUTOR,CONTRIBUTOR INFO]
-- Create 2 topic with [key, value] =  [ID ,COMMIT] with commit relate to a fix and not
+- BranchCommit: Create 2 topic with [key, value] =  [ID ,COMMIT] with commit relate to a fix and not
-- Create POJO pour user and a topic with [key, value] =  [ID USER,USER]
-- List of commit from  contributor who doesn't work for Lightbend
+- ContributorNoLightbend: List of commit from  contributor who doesn't work for Lightbend
+- ContributorsStreams: Create a topic with [key, value] =  [ID CONTRIBUTOR,CONTRIBUTOR INFO]

 ### Stateful transformations
-- With a table with with a count of commit by contributor
+- CountNbrCommitByUser: With a table with  a count of commit by contributor
-- Make a table for know how many commit relate to a "fix" for each year
+- FixCommit: Make a table for know how many commit relate to a "fix" for each year
-- Make a table with the total size of comment by author
+- TotalCommitMessageByUser: Make a table with the total size of comment by author
-- Make a table with the total of commit from people who work for EPFL, Lightbend and Other
+- NbrCommitByContributorCategory: Make a table with the total of commit from people who work for EPFL, Lightbend and Other

 ### Joining
 - StreamToTableJoin: Join user table with commit stream to find users who have commited on the Scala repository